WeizhenWang-1210/MetaVQA/README.md

 ## Benchmark Training and Testing

-We will release the training and evaluation script soon.
+The training and evaluation scripts are available at  <a href="https://github.com/Dadaism6/MetaVQA-Training">this repository</a>.